datocms/next-minimalistic-photography/README.md

 # A Minimalistic Photography Portfolio website using Next.js 13 and DatoCMS

-This example showcases a Next.js 13 website with App Router (app) — using [DatoCMS](https://www.datocms.com/) as the data source.
+This example showcases a TypeScript Next.js 13 website with App Router (app) — using [DatoCMS](https://www.datocms.com/) as the data source.

+It uses the awesome [@graphql-codegen/client-preset](https://the-guild.dev/graphql/codegen/plugins/presets/preset-client) package to offer typed GraphQL queries.

 The purpose of this repo is to have a quick start reference that can be set up with the "one-click" button below.